Skip to navigation menu Skip to content

 Current Research Projects

 The pathogens we study pose significant challenges in that they have evolved to evade or suppress host immunity.
 In an effort to address these issues, we are investigating new vaccine and host-directed therapy concepts aimed at achieving protective efficacy.
-Toward this goal, we design candidate vaccines, test them extensively in preclinical models including mice, guinea pigs and non-human primates to demonstrate acceptable tolerability and immunogenicity, and evaluate both prophylactic and therapeutic potential in these animal models.
+Toward this goal, we design candidate vaccines, test them extensively in preclinical models to demonstrate acceptable tolerability and immunogenicity, and evaluate both prophylactic and therapeutic potential in animal models.
 Our studies have shown that when administered in combination with antimicrobial drugs profound protection is induced that persists after drugs are withdrawn.

 Studies currently in progress in the Coler Lab aim to elucidate mechanisms of protection mediated by various prophylactic and therapeutic approaches including the application of novel adjuvants, mRNA vaccine delivery and combinatorial regimens to further improve these outcomes.